-This survey aims to evaluate consumer awareness of current anti-counterfeiting technologies as established by NAFDAC and further evaluate how well consumers utilize present measures in place.
-Findings from this study will give the researcher insights into recommending methods that could further help with reducing the spread of counterfeit drugs.
+This survey aims to evaluate consumer awareness of current anti-cour technologies as established by NAFDAC and further evaluate how well

+present measures in place.
+Findings from this study will give the resea recommending methods that could further help with reducing the spre drugs. •

-Participation in this research is completely voluntary, and the privacy of every participant is highly assured as all responses will be fully anonymous and strictly confidential.
-All data generated from this survey will be exclusively used for my research purpose only and they will be stored in line with the General Data Protection Regulation (GDPR).
+Participation in this research is completely voluntary, and the privacy on highly assured as all responses will be fully anonymous and strictly co generated from this survey will be exclusively used for my research pu will be stored in line with the General Data Protection Regulation (GDP) onfidential.
+All data prose only and they

 Thank you for your participation.

-\Required
+Required

-1. I agree to voluntarily participate in this research study and give consent to my response been used for research purposes. \
+I agree to voluntarily participate in this research study and g response been used for research purposes. give consent to my

-Yes
+⊖ Yes

-No
+○ No

+Next

 Demographics

 2.Gender

-○ Female
+O Female

 O Male

 3. Age

-O 18-30
+0 18-30

 O 31-40

 O 41-50

 O 50 and Older

 4. Highest Level of Education

 O Secondary School

 O Undergraduate

 O Postgraduate

 O No formal Education

 5. Occupation

-○ Employed
+C Employed

-○ Self-Employed
+O Self-Employed

 O Unemployed

 O Student

-Retired
+O Retired

 6. Area of Residence

-Rural
+O Rural

 O Urban

-Other:
+O Other:

 Back Next

 Knowledge of Existing Anti-counterfeit Technology

 Presently in Nigeria, we have the Mobile Authentication Service (MAS) feature by NAFDAC, which requires patients to scratch codes and Short Messaging Service (SMS) to verify the authenticity of medicines at the point of purchase.

-7. How often do you scratch the code to check the authenticity of the drugs?
+7. How often do you scratch the code to check the authenticity of the drugs $?$

-Never
+O Never

-Rarely
+O Rarely

-Sometimes
+O Sometimes

-Often
+O Often

-Always
+O Always

-8. Are you aware of the Mobile Authentication Service to verify the authenticity of the drugs you purchase?
+8. Are you aware of the Mobile Authentication Service to verify the authenticity of the drugs you purchase? $\mbox{\star}$

-Yes
+⊖ Yes

-○ No
+O No